 - Preheat the oven to 400°F (200°C).
 Line a large baking sheet with parchment paper and set aside.

 - Mix the dry ingredients.
-In a large bowl, whisk together 1 ½ cups (210 g) gluten-free all-purpose flour, 1 cup (105 g) almond flour, 1 tablespoon baking powder, 1 teaspoon kosher salt, 1 teaspoon garlic powder, and ½ teaspoon black pepper (if using) until evenly combined.
+In a large bowl, whisk together 1 ½ cups (210 g) gluten-free flour blend, 1 cup (105 g) almond flour, 1 tablespoon (12 g) baking powder, 1 teaspoon kosher salt, 1 teaspoon garlic powder, and ½ teaspoon ground black pepper (if using) until evenly combined.

-- Scoop and portion.
-Use a large cookie scoop or ¼ cup measure to portion the dough onto the prepared baking sheet, spacing each biscuit about 2 inches apart.
+- Use a large cookie scoop or ¼ cup measure to portion the dough onto the prepared baking sheet, spacing each biscuit about 2 inches apart.

-- Cool and serve.
-Let the biscuits cool on the baking sheet for 5 minutes, then transfer to a wire rack.
+- Let the biscuits cool on the baking sheet for 5 minutes, then transfer to a wire rack.
 Serve warm, or cool completely before freezing for later.

 Notes